Jonathan Boyd: Kiwi Sheepherders (1985–1986)

-After the Sheepherders
+Late career (1986–1991)

+In late-1986, Boyd again began wrestling as a singles for promotions including the Tennessee-based Continental Wrestling Association and the Alabama-based Continental Championship Wrestling / Continental Wrestling Federation.

-On 11 January 1988, Boyd defeated Ranger Ross for the NWA Alabama Heavyweight Championship in Continental Championship Wrestling.
+On January 11, 1988, Boyd defeated Ranger Ross for the NWA Alabama Heavyweight Championship in Continental Championship Wrestling.
 Boyd held the title for just over a month before dropping the gold to "Doctor" Tom Prichard.
-On 28 December of that year, Boyd won his last title when he defeated Joe Savoldi for the ICW Heavyweight Title (Savoldi version).
-Boyd once again only held the title briefly losing it back to Joe Savoldi in January 1989.
+On 28 December of that year, Boyd won his last title when he defeated Joe Savoldi for the IWCCW Heavyweight Championship.
+Boyd once again only held the title briefly losing it back to Savoldi in January 1989.

-On 25 December 1989, "Lord" Jonathan Boyd lost to Rex King in his retirement match in Portland, Oregon for the same promotion that gave him his first break in the US, Pacific Northwest Wrestling.
-He returned to wrestling on March 11, 1991 for World Championship Wrestling's TV Tapings teaming a six-men tag with Mark Kyle, and Joe Cruz losing to The Young Pistols, Tracy Smothers, Steve Armstrong and Dustin Rhodes.
-His last match was later on August 10 in Portland, Oregon, in Pacific Northwest Wrestling where he went to a double countout against The Grappler under the name Johnny Miller.
+On 25 December 1989, "Lord" Jonathan Boyd lost to Rex King in his retirement match in Portland, Oregon for the same promotion that gave him his first break in the United States, Pacific Northwest Wrestling.
+He returned to wrestling on March 11, 1991 for World Championship Wrestling's television tapings, teaming in a six-man tag team match with Mark Kyle and Joe Cruz in a loss to Dustin Rhodes and the Young Pistols.
+His final match took place on August 10, 1991 in Portland, Oregon, in Pacific Northwest Wrestling where he went to a double count-out against The Grappler under the ring name "Johnny Miller".

+Professional wrestling style and persona

+As Jonathan Boyd, Boyle affected the title "Lord".
+His signature moves were the Iron Claw and the neckbreaker.